 Closing reports at the end of each grant agreement

-At the end of each grant agreement approved under the Erasmus accreditation, the accredited organisation will submit a closing report about the delivered activities and targets.
+At the end of each grant agreement approved under the Erasmus accreditation, the accredited organisation will submit a final report about the delivered activities and targets, as specified in the applicable grant agreement.

 Based on the content of approved Erasmus Plan, and at least once during a period of five years, accredited organisations will be required to: